What is Thyroid Eye Disease (TED)?

 - Inflammation, pain, and swelling of the eye and its surrounding tissues,

-- Inflammation of the orbital tissues which causes the eye to be pushed forward known as Exophthalmos.
+- Inflammation of the orbital tissues causes the eye to be pushed forward known as Exophthalmos.
 This can make people with thyroid eye disease appear to have bulging or wide-eyed,

 - Red and Bloodshot Eyes,